piatoss3612/LibroLink/README.md

 export default config;
 ```

-- Create a new file named `LibroNFT.sol` in the `contracts/contracts` directory.
+- Create a new file named `LibroNFT.sol` in the `contracts` directory.

 ```solidity
 // contracts/contracts/LibroNFT.sol